Battle of Noryang

 The Battle of Noryang, the last major battle of the Japanese invasions of Korea (1592–1598), was fought between the Japanese navy and the combined fleets of the Joseon Kingdom and the Ming dynasty.
 It took place in the early morning of 16 December (19 November in the Lunar calendar) 1598 and ended past dawn.

 The allied force of about 150 Joseon and Ming Chinese ships, led by admirals Yi Sun-sin and Chen Lin, attacked and either destroyed or captured more than half of the 500 Japanese ships commanded by Shimazu Yoshihiro, who was attempting to link-up with Konishi Yukinaga.
-The battered survivors of Shimazu's fleet limped back to Pusan and a few days later, left for Japan.
+The battered survivors of Shimazu's fleet limped back to Busan and a few days later left for Japan.
 At the height of the battle, Yi was hit by a bullet from an arquebus and died shortly thereafter.
-Chen Lin reported the news back to the Wanli Emperor, and since then, Chen and Yi were celebrated as national heroes.
+Chen Lin reported the news back to the Wanli Emperor, and Chen and Yi were celebrated as national heroes thereafter.

-Name

-The battle is named after the Strait of Noryang (노량 / 露梁 Luliang), off the coast of Namhaedo of Korea.